-Many of our undergraduate students are interested in hands-on, research-driven opportunities whereby knowledge is created through the transformation of experience.
-Employers echo this sentiment and many actively seek out graduates who have relevant, world-ready attributes that translate directly into the workforce.
+Many of our undergraduate and graduate students are interested in hands-on, research-driven opportunities whereby knowledge is created through experiential learning as well.
+Community partners and employers echo this sentiment and many actively seek out graduates who have acquired world-ready knowledge that can translate seamlessly into the workforce.

-In order to enhance student development and educational experience, academic units at UTM offer various types of practical learning ̶ or "learning by doing” ̶ as a core feature of their curricula, which may include academic internships, practicum placements, project-based research, or domestic and international community engagement.
+In order to enhance our students’ development through a multifaceted educational experience, academic units at UTM also offer various types of experiential learning––or “learning by doing”––as a core feature of their curricula.
+The Experiential Education Unit in the Dean’s Office (EEU) facilitates and supports these diversified types of learning, which include academic internships or practicum placements, domestic and international community engagements, project-based research opportunities, and field courses.

-UTM has over a decade of demonstrated success in experiential learning and made measurable positive contributions to our students' learning.
-Our goal is to broaden these opportunities in both scale and type in the coming years.
-Pilot projects are already underway to add paid work-integrated learning opportunities for undergraduate students, expanding the existing robust WIL program at the graduate level.
+UTM has over a decade of demonstrated success in experiential learning and made measurable positive contributions to the diversification of our students’ learning.
+The EEU’s goal is to support all experiential opportunities for UTM students and broaden the types of experiential learning in both scale and type in the coming years.
+Pilot projects are already underway to add paid work-integrated learning (WIL) opportunities for undergraduate students and expand the existing robust WIL program at the graduate level.